Old Market Hall, Helsinki

 The Old Market Hall (Vanha kauppahalli; Gamla saluhallen) is the oldest market hall in Helsinki, Finland.
 It is located along the Eteläranta street near the Helsinki Market Square in the Kaartinkaupunki district.
 By 2013, the hall had also become a popular tourist attraction.

 History

 The building was designed by Gustaf Nyström and the market hall began operations in 1889 during the era of the Grand Duchy of Finland.
 The building represents red brick architecture.
 The structure of the building is made of cast iron.

-At the time of the Market Hall's construction, Helsinki was experiencing a period of strong growth.
-The city's population doubled within 20 years.
-There was demand for new services.
-The Market Hall offered fresh and high-quality products.
-The food supply was supported by the fishermen's harbor located by the Market Square, as well as the Market Square's own range of products.

-Although anyone could stop by the market hall to shop, it was initially a shopping place for the wealthier classes.
-The market hall was also a place where the best hotels and restaurants sourced the foodstuffs they needed.

-During Finland's independence, the surroundings of the Market Hall changed.
-The Imperial Palace was converted into the Presidential Palace of the President of the Republic of Finland.
-State guests, diplomats, Finnish ministers, members of parliament, and high-ranking officials regularly frequented the area.
-Opposite the Market Hall, the House of Industries was completed for Helsinki's 1952 Summer Olympics.
-The Industry Centre is the headquarters of the Confederation of Finnish Industries.

 The building technology of the market hall was last renovated between 2012 and 2014, when the hall was closed for a year and a half.